 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

 Important Note: This course is cross-listed with EDUC 430 and SOC 430.
-This course was formerly PYHD 430.

 Course Description and Objectives